 The toolbar is the browser component that you probably interact with the most.
 Moreover, since it is always in the center of every user’s attention, it is sure to catch quite a few eyeballs.

 In this regard, Firefox has made a few redesigns to this element.
 In earlier builds, they were more compact, with very little space between the navigation buttons on the left and extension icons on the right.

 However, in the new version, the URL bar looks completely decluttered and spacious throughout.
-You would also notice the much-needed spaces between the toolbar and other interactive elements present on either side.
+You would also notice the much-needed spaces between the toolbar and other interactive elements on either side.

 New Tabs UI

 Placed just above the Toolbar, tabs have undergone the most significant change in the latest Firefox v89.

 In previous versions, each tab was segregated from others with a solid vertical line.
 This was similar to other browsers’ tabs UI.
 But the browser has now done away with this differentiating factor.